 - A level 4 or 5 apprenticeship is the equivalent of a foundation degree.

-- A level 6 apprenticeship is equivalent of a Bachelor’s degree.
+- A level 6 apprenticeship is equivalent to a Bachelor’s degree.

-- A level 7 apprenticeship is equivalent of a Master’s degree.
+- A level 7 apprenticeship is equivalent to a Master’s degree.

 There are even some level 8 apprenticeships available that are equivalent to a Doctorate.

 Degree apprenticeships are aimed at those who have completed lower-level apprenticeships but wish to advance their career through further study.
 They are a great way for both school leavers as well as mature candidates to get a Bachelor’s or Master’s level qualification and training without having to pay for University tuition fees.